hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 ## TODO:
 1. Look into WAN access via openvpn.
 Don't forward any ports from WAN to LAN (other than bittorrent)

-2. Integrate Radarr and Sonarr with trakt.tv (Google for this).
+2. Integrate Radarr and Sonarr with [trakt.tv](https://trakt.tv):

+    **Update:** Radarr lists support trakt natively.
+[See this reddit thread](https://www.reddit.com/r/radarr/comments/aixb2i/how_to_setup_trakttv_for_lists/).
+However, as of today (2020-08-06), Sonarr lacks list functionality.
+Alternatives for both Radarr and Sonarr are [Listarr](https://github.com/christophercatt/listarr) (Server, Sonarr only) and/or [Traktarr](https://github.com/l3uddz/traktarr) (Console based, both radarr and Sonarr). need to look at these.

 3. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml)

 4. Access files in the server via WEBDAV: (https://danrohde.github.io/webdavcgi/)

 5. Look into better CPU fan control with [NBFC](https://github.com/hirschmann/nbfc).

     **Update:** Samsung laptops not supported by NBFC.
 Requires [manual config](https://github.com/hirschmann/nbfc/wiki).
 Looks like quite a schlep.